-I have collected a shortlist of the Athens best budget hotels, near metro stations and close to the Acropolis and other important Athens landmarks.
-The hotels include the popular Attalos Hotel with Acropolis views from its terrace to hidden gems like Noma hotel, both close to Monastiraki station.
+Find in this post some of the best cheap hotels in Athens, near metro stations and close to the Acropolis and other important Athens landmarks.
+The hotels include the popular Attalos Hotel with Acropolis views from its terrace to hidden gems like Noma Hotel, both close to Monastiraki Metro station.

 *Some of the links below are affiliate links.
 That means I may make a commission if you click and buy.
 The commission comes at no additional cost to you.